The 175th Day of the Year

 1983: First small bowl of both black and red raspberries.

-1984: The end of early summer: parsnips going to seed at the mill, clustered snakeroot and waterleaf gone.
+1984: The end of Early Summer: parsnips going to seed at the mill, clustered snakeroot and waterleaf gone.
 Bamboo grass has fresh growth.
 Wood mint is budding.
 Huge black cricket hunters in the garden, ready for July.
-First large milkweed beetle found at Middle Prairie.
+First large milkweed bug found at Middle Prairie.
 Bright orange butterfly weed seen in flower on the way to Xenia.
 Wild lettuce full six feet.
 First Canadian thistles turning to down (but most full bloom).

 1989: Last of the mulberries.

 1991: First white “fuzz bug” seen on the lilies today.